Methenium: Structure

 Experiments and calculations generally agree that the methenium ion is planar, with threefold symmetry.
 The carbon atom is a prototypical (and exact) example of sp2 hybridization.

 Preparation and reactions

 For mass spectrometry studies at low pressure, methenium can be obtained by ultraviolet photoionization of methyl radical, or by collisions of monatomic cations such as C^{+} and Kr^{+} with neutral methane.
 In such conditions, it will react with acetonitrile CH_{3}CN to form the ion (CH_{3})_{2}CN^{+}.

 Upon capture of a low-energy electron (less than 1 eV), it will spontaneously dissociate.

 It is seldom encountered as an intermediate in the condensed phase.
 It is proposed as a reactive intermediate that forms upon protonation or hydride abstraction of methane with FSO3H-SbF5.
 The methenium ion is very reactive, even towards alkanes.

+Detection

+Origins of life

+In June 2023, astronomers detected, for the first time outside the Solar System, methyl cation, CH3+ (and/or carbon cation, C+), the known basic ingredients of life, in interstellar space.